Jesse Ventura: Litigation

-Return to the WWF/WWE
+Return to the WWF/WWE (1999–present)

-In mid-1999, Ventura reappeared on WWF television during his term as governor of Minnesota, acting as the special guest referee for main event of SummerSlam held in Minneapolis.
-Ventura continued his relationship with the WWF by performing commentary for Vince McMahon's short-lived XFL.
-On the June 4, 2001, episode of Raw which aired live from Minnesota, Ventura appeared to overrule McMahon's authority and approve a WWF Championship match between then-champion Stone Cold Steve Austin and Chris Jericho.
+In mid-1999, Ventura reappeared on WWF television during his term as governor of Minnesota, acting as the special guest referee for the main event of SummerSlam, held in Minneapolis.
+He continued his relationship with the WWF by doing commentary for Vince McMahon's short-lived XFL.

+On the June 4, 2001, episode of Raw, which aired live from Minnesota, Ventura appeared to overrule McMahon's authority and approve a WWF championship match between then-champion Stone Cold Steve Austin and Chris Jericho.

 On the March 20, 2003, episode of SmackDown!, Ventura appeared in a taped interview to talk about the match between McMahon and Hogan at WrestleMania XIX.

-On March 13, 2004, he was inducted into the WWE Hall of Fame, and the following night at WrestleMania XX, he approached the ring to interview Donald Trump, who had a front-row seat at the event.
-Trump affirmed that Ventura would receive his moral and financial support were he to ever reenter politics.
-Alluding to the 2008 election, Ventura boldly announced, "I think we oughta put a wrestler in the White House in 2008!".
+On March 13, 2004, Ventura was inducted into the WWE Hall of Fame.
+The next night, at WrestleMania XX, he approached the ring to interview Donald Trump, who had a front-row seat.
+Trump affirmed that Ventura would receive his moral and financial support were he to reenter politics.
+Alluding to the 2008 election, Ventura announced, "I think we oughta put a wrestler in the White House in 2008!"

 Ventura was guest host on the November 23, 2009, episode of Raw, during which he retained his heel persona by siding with the number one contender Sheamus over WWE Champion John Cena.
-This happened while he confronted Cena about how it was unfair that Cena always got a title shot in the WWE, while Ventura never did during his WWE career.
+This happened while he confronted Cena about how it was unfair that Cena always got a title shot in the WWE while Ventura never did during his WWE career.
 After that, Sheamus attacked Cena and put him through a table.
 Ventura then made the match a Table match at TLC: Tables, Ladders and Chairs.
-During the show, for the first time in nearly 20 years, McMahon joined Ventura ringside to provide match commentary together.
+During the show, for the first time in nearly 20 years, McMahon joined Ventura ringside to provide match commentary.

+On December 14, 2024, Ventura returned to Saturday Night's Main Event.
+He dual broadcast the show with Joe Tessitore and called the main event match for the Undisputed WWE Championship between Undisputed WWE Champion Cody Rhodes and Kevin Owens with Michael Cole and Pat McAfee.

+On January 25, 2025, Ventura returned to Saturday Night's Main Event XXXVIII, again dual broadcasting the show with Joe Tessitore.
+He called the WWE Intercontinental Championship match between Intercontinental Champion Bron Breakker and Sheamus alongside Michael Cole and Pat McAfee.
+On May 24, he returned for Saturday Night's Main Event XXXIX, calling the steel cage match between Drew McIntyre and Damian Priest.